• Skip to primary navigation

 Chocolate, almonds and salt in separate bowls.

-Place 6 ounces (170 grams) of chopped dark chocolate in a heatproof bowl and set aside.
+Place 6 ounces (170 grams) of chopped dark chocolate in a heatproof glass bowl and set aside.

-Bring a small pot of water to a boil.
-Reduce heat to the lowest setting.
-Set the bowl with the chocolate over the pot, ensuring the bowl’s bottom does not touch the water in the pot.
+Bring a small saucepan of water to a boil.
+Reduce to low heat.
+Set the bowl with the chocolate over the pot of simmering water, ensuring the bowl’s bottom does not touch the water in the pot.
+You can also use a double boiler.

 Melted chocolate in a bowl.